harshita-521/TuneSphere/README.md

 No additional setup required!

 🔧 Technologies Used
-HTML – Structure
+- HTML – Structure
-CSS – Styling
+- CSS – Styling
-JavaScript – Functionality
+- JavaScript – Functionality

-🎤 API Integration
+🎤 API Integration <br>
 API selection is in progress – will be updated soon!